jfinthecloud/jfinthecloud.github.io/_posts/2021-05-28-welcome-to-jekyll.markdown

 ---
 Finished setting up my blog.

-I used Jekyll to build the static webiste and hosted on GitHub Pages.
+I used Jekyll to build the static website and hosted on GitHub Pages.

 Plans for future posts:
 I need to refresh my data analysis and visualization skills.
 I will publish posts as I go through the homework and projects from Washington University Data Analytics Boot Camp.